AdrienTorris/awesome-blazor/README.md

 * [Web Apps can’t really do that, can they? - Steve Sanderson](https://www.youtube.com/watch?v=MiLAE6HMr10&feature=youtu.be&t=31m45s) - July 10, 2017 - Web Apps can’t really do that, can they? - Steve Sanderson.

 ## Articles
+* [Implementing Client Side Search As You Type Using bind-value-oninput](https://scottsauber.com/2019/03/25/blazor-implementing-client-side-search-as-you-type-using-bind-value-oninput/) March 25, 2019 - Blazor: Implementing Client Side Search As You Type Using bind-value-oninput.
 * [What is Blazor and what is Razor Components?](https://www.hanselman.com/blog/WhatIsBlazorAndWhatIsRazorComponents.aspx) March 19, 2019 - What is Blazor and what is Razor Components?
 * [Using JavaScript Interop in Razor Components and Blazor](https://chrissainty.com/using-javascript-interop-in-razor-components-and-blazor/) March 19, 2019 - Using JavaScript Interop in Razor Components and Blazor.
 * [Deploying Blazor Apps Using Azure Pipelines](https://chrissainty.com/deploying-blazor-apps-using-azure-pipelines/) March 12, 2019 - Deploying Blazor Apps Using Azure Pipelines.